vkabatov/Flowlink/IPFIX-NSX.md

 > Note: NSX-managed virtual switch is very similar to the traditional VDS, except it is managed through the NSX Manager, rather than vCenter.
 The NSX virtual switch and the NSX networks (distributed port groups) are visible in the vCenter, but denoted as "Managed by NSX"

-NSX can generate IPFIX flow records at either (virtual) Switch or (Distributed) Firewall.
-In other words, flow records are generated at either the NSX switch (similar to the VDS) or after the Distributed Firewall processing filters at the VM vNIC level.
+NSX can generate IPFIX flow records at either NSX virtual switch (similar to VDS) or Distributed Firewall (after filters process connections at vNIC level).

-The difference between NSX Firewall IPFIX and NSX Switch IPFIX lies in their function and the level at which they operate in VMware NSX networking and security.
+The difference between NSX Firewall IPFIX and NSX Switch IPFIX lies in their function and the level at which they operate in VMware NSX.
 Here's a breakdown:

 NSX Firewall IPFIX
     Function: Collects flow data after firewall processing.